tmichniewski/MiniSpark/README.md

 ## Algebra

-So far we described the `Function` and how it interacts with the `Dataset`.
+So far we described the `Transform` and how it interacts with the `Dataset`.
 Now, we try to go a step further and try to define a complete set of operations covering the classical approach of `ETL` which stands for:
 - Extract,
 - Transform,